reactjs/react.dev/src/content/learn/start-a-new-react-project.md

 Next.js's App Router bundler fully implements the official [React Server Components specification](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).
 This lets you mix build-time, server-only, and interactive Components in a single React tree.

 For example, you can write a server-only React Component as an `async` function that reads from a database or from a file.
-Then you can pass data down from it to your interactive components:
+Then you can pass data down from it to your interactive Components:

 ```js
 // This Component runs *only* on the server (or during the build).